Soil Nailing: Method, Design, Installation, and Benefits

 There are two methods of fixing soil nails or reinforcement bars.

-a) Holes are drilled and pressure grouted with fully threaded bars embedded inside.
+a) Engineers drill holes and pressure grout them with fully threaded bars embedded inside.

 b) Grout